krish-21/iStock/README.md

 ### Sorting Mode

-The user can sort and print all the transactions made in a specific order and can do so in the following ways :
+The User can sort and print all the transactions made in a specific order and can do so in the following ways :

 1. Amount Spent - Ascending order
 2. Amount Spent - Descending order
 3. Number of shares - Ascending order
 4. Number of shares - Descending order
 5. Share Price - Ascending order
 6. Share Price - Descending order
 7. Company Name in alphabetical order

-### Stock History
+### Stock History Mode

-- The user can choose a specific company and look at the history of the stocks of the company.
+- The User can choose a specific company and look at the history of the stocks of the company.

-- The user can choose how many days back to look up the stock history.
+- The User can choose how many days back to look up the stock history.

-### Proceed to next day
+### Proceeding to the Next Day

-The user chooses not to take any action and iStock proceeds to the next day.
+The User chooses not to take any action and iStock proceeds to the next day.
 Consequently, the stock price of each company changes too.

-### Exit the program
+### Exiting iStock

-The user chooses to exit iStock.
+The User chooses to exit iStock.
 The program comes to an end.